 English Model and Beatles chick Pattie Boyd wrote a Letter from London column in the American teen magazine 16.
 Teens from across the USA eagerly read about her exploits and followed her 1960s makeup and Hair Tutorials.
 There were three distinct looks in the 1960s, the classic, the mod and the hippy.
 The mod look is the cosmetic look most remembered from this beauty era.

 The Key 1960s Makeup trends

 The cat eye look for eyes of the 1950s disappeared and emphasis went back to lashes.
 Now with false eyelashes taking on a whole new popularity.
-The 1960s was the first ‘retro’ decade with styles in both clothes and makeup harkening back to the 1920s, however with a more waif like appearance.
+The 1960s was the first ‘retro’ decade with styles in clothes, makeup and hair hearkening back to the 1920’s.
+However with a more waif like appearance.
 Lips were pale to help emphasize eyes and legs were finally revealed in all their glory via the miniskirt shock wave.

 - Eyes – eyeliner was the most important makeup tool.
 Instead of cats eye effect, liner was doubled up at the end of the lid.White eyeliner drawn down over upper lid to inner corner of eye.

 - Eye shadow – the popular palette was blue,grey and white.